 Select a reputable Registered Training Organisation (RTO) that offers accredited programs.
 Ensure that the course is recognised by relevant industry bodies and aligns with your chosen pathway.
 Enrollment typically involves providing necessary documentation, paying fees, and attending an orientation session.

 The diploma program begins with foundational modules that provide a broad understanding of the construction industry.
 These modules cover topics such as:

-As you progress, the curriculum delves deeper into specialized areas depending on your chosen pathway.
+As you progress, the curriculum delves deeper into specialised areas depending on your chosen pathway.
 For the “Building” pathway, modules may include:

 For the “Management” pathway, modules may include:

 - Financial and business management

 Hands-on experience is a cornerstone of the diploma program.
 Many courses require students to complete a certain number of hours of practical training and work experience.
 This can be achieved through site visits, work placements, or simulated construction projects.
 Practical training provides invaluable insights into real-world construction processes and enhances your practical skills.

 Throughout the program, you’ll be assessed through a variety of methods, including written assignments, presentations, case studies, and practical demonstrations.
 These assessments gauge your understanding of the concepts learned and your ability to apply them effectively in construction scenarios.